Sheaf-Theoretic Stratification Learning from Geometric and Topological Perspectives: Introduction

-Motivated by the results of \cite{Nanda2017} and \cite{BendichWangMukherjee2012}, we aim to develop a computational approach to the stratifications studied in \cite{RourkeSanderson1999}.
-Our main results can be summarized as the generalization of homological stratifications of \cite{RourkeSanderson1999} to $\Fcal$-stratifications, and a proof of existence and uniqueness of the minimal homogeneous $\Fcal$-stratification of a finite simplicial complex.
-When $\Fcal$ is the local homology sheaf, we recover the homological stratification described by \cite{RourkeSanderson1999}.
-While admitting a similar flavor as \cite{Nanda2017}, our work differs from \cite{Nanda2017} in several important ways.
-The most obvious difference is our choice to work with homology and sheaves rather than cohomology and cosheaves.
-More importantly however, we reduce the number of local homology groups which need to be computed.
-We will investigate the differences between homological, strong homological, and very strong homological stratifications in future work.
-While the results described in this paper give the same stratification as \cite{BendichWangMukherjee2012} for many examples (such as the pinched torus), the current algorithm gives reasonable stratifications for a larger class of topological spaces.
-For example, the stratification of the \emph{sundial} example (i.e.~a stratified space with boundary) given by \cite{BendichWangMukherjee2012} (see Figure \ref{fig:coarser}) is not technically a stratification by our definition, since the 1-dimensional stratum (which in this case is equal to $X_1$ in the induced filtration) is not closed.
+In \cite{BendichWangMukherjee2012}, stratifications of point clouds are defined using persistent local homology and an equivalence based on local homology transfer.
+This method can easily be adapted to the setting of simplicial complexes by defining two simplicies $\tau$ and $\sigma$ to be in the same stratum if there exists a sequence of face/coface relations $\tau \le \gamma_1\ge \cdots \le \gamma_n \ge \sigma$, such that each face/coface relation induces an isomorphism of local homology groups.
+We choose not to take this approach here because the local homology transfer algorithm fails to produce reasonable stratifications for certain topological spaces.
+For example, the stratification of the \emph{sundial} example (i.e.~a stratified space with boundary) given by local homology transfer (see Figure \ref{fig:coarser}) is not technically a stratification by our definition, since the 1-dimensional stratum (which in this case is equal to $X_1$ in the induced filtration) is not closed.
 In comparison, the current algorithm correctly gives a coarsest homological stratification of this space.
-The algorithm given in~\cite{BendichWangMukherjee2012} groups two points into the same stratum if there is a single transfer map (path between points which induces a map of local homology groups) between the points which induces an isomorphism between local homology groups.
-Our algorithm differs by inductively defining strata by requiring all restriction maps (transfer maps in a small neighborhood of a point) of a point in said stratum to induce isomorphisms of local homology groups.
-In this sense, our algorithm assigns a point to the top stratum if the local homology is unchanged as we move small amounts in ``any direction'' of the point, while the homology transfer algorithm given in~\cite{BendichWangMukherjee2012} assigns two points to the same stratum if there exists a single path connecting them which induces an isomorphism of local homology.
+The algorithms described in this paper differ from local homology transfer in that we inductively define strata by requiring all restriction maps (transfer maps in a small neighborhood of a point/simplex) of a point/simplex in said stratum to induce isomorphisms of local homology groups.
+In this sense, our algorithm assigns a point/simplex to the top stratum if the local homology is unchanged as we move small amounts in ``any direction'' of the point, while the homology transfer algorithm assigns two points to the same stratum if there exists at least one path connecting them which induces an isomorphism of local homology.
+Furthermore, the work in~\cite{BendichWangMukherjee2012} uses persistent homology in an essential way so that it is amenable to point cloud data.
+The current work only brushes with the concept of persistence in Section~\ref{sec:discussion}.
 We plan to build on the results of \cite{BendichWangMukherjee2012} and \cite{SkrabaWang2014}, and extend the sheaf-theoretic stratification learning perspective described in this paper to the study of stratifications of point cloud data using persistent local homology.